jxmot/router-log-monitor/logcollector/README.md

 ```
 {
     "outpath":"../logoutput/",
+    "comment":"outfile must match part of 'nameregexp' in ../logwatcher/watchopt.js",
+    "outfile":"net.log",
     "delunk":false,
     "procdelay":0
 }
 ```

 * `"outpath"` - The folder path to where the router log files will be saved.
+* `"outfile"` - This part of the log file name must match `nameregexp` in `../logwatcher/watchopt.js`
 * `"delunk"` - When false, "unknown"(*not from the router*) email messages will be marked as "seen".
 When true, unknown messages will be deleted.
 * `"procdelay"` - The number of seconds to delay in between creating log files.
 Unless there is a backlog of messages to read leave this at `0`.
 For backlogs, values like 2 or 3 work well.
 Adjust it to fit your run-time environment.